PrabathBK/CompanyB/README.md

-# CompanyB - Manufacturing and Assembly Line Planning and Management Subsystem for PCB Manufacturing Company
+# Manufacturing and Assembly Line Planning and Management Subsystem for PCB Manufacturing Company

+## Description
+🔧 In my fourth semester, I was part of a team that developed a web application for an electronic circuit manufacturing company, focusing specifically on the Manufacturing and Assembly Line Planning and Management subsystem to streamline warehouse operations.

+### Subsystems:

+1. **Manufacturing**: This subsystem handles the manufacturing processes within the warehouse.

+## Project Goals
+🎯 Our aim was to enhance the manufacturing process efficiency through a solution that integrated seamlessly with other modules like inventory management, quality assurance, and human resource management.

+## Technologies Used
+- **Backend:** Java Spring Boot
+- **Frontend:** React.js with Vite
+- **Database:** MongoDB
+- **Version Control:** GitHub
+- **API Testing:** Postman
+- **API management:** Axios

+In this project, I focused on backend development, database management, API management, and also contributed to some frontend development parts.

+## Key Features
+- **Worker and Admin Login:** Implemented secure sign-in/out processes and role management.
+- **Order Management:** Integrated with the Customer Order Management System to fetch new orders.
+- **Manufacturing Workflow:** Managed orders through various workstations and updated statuses.
+- **Buffer Management:** Managed buffer zones between substations to optimize workflow.
+- **Real-time Monitoring:** Enabled real-time tracking of operations via the admin interface.
+- **Order Completion:** Ensured completed orders were passed efficiently to the Quality Assurance subsystem.

-## Introduction
+## Outcome

-Company B is a Electronic Circuit manufacturing company in the industry.
-This web application is designed to manage the operations within the warehouses for smooth operation.
-A warehouse is divided into nine subdivisions.
+🏆 The project was successfully completed, delivering a functional subsystem that met all client specifications.
+It demonstrated adaptability, extendability, and effective integration within the company’s broader ecosystem.

+This project not only boosted my backend and frontend development skills but also enriched my experience in collaborative software development.

 ## Goal

 Our aim was to enhance the manufacturing process efficiency through a solution that integrated seamlessly with other modules like inventory management, quality assurance, and human resource management.

-### Subsystems:

-1. **Manufacturing**: This subsystem handles the manufacturing processes within the warehouse.

 ## Project Setup Steps